codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 We need to add the tests in the build process.
 To do this we will get back to the pipeline settings of the application.
-Click on the name of the pipeline in the build log screen.
+Click on the name of the pipeline you created in the build log screen so you can edit the yaml file.

 The sample application already has unit tests that can be executed with: